Open post

 Bike Twitter’s (or soon Bike Tooter?) tips for helping kids bike to school

 Why bike to school?
 There’s something special about biking to school and watching your child wave to friends as they near the front gates.
 If you’re just starting out, for Bike to School day (in Alameda County, it’s Walk and Roll to School Day), or because you want to take climate action and make sure your kid(s) get exercise, here are some reasons why biking to school is great: Builds community and friendships Lets kids have fun riding with friends – bikes make people smile!
-Promotes better air quality & a lower carbon footprint Reduces the number of cars on the road Gets Kids and adults healthy physical activity Saves money on fuel Allows kids to be independent As easy as riding a bike Biking to school is an easy habit to build.
-This guide is a big one not […]
+Promotes better air quality & a lower carbon footprint Reduces the number of cars on the road Gets Kids and adults healthy physical activity Saves money on fuel Allows kids to be independent “You and your kids will be happier riding and get used to it quickly” – @share_hugh on Twitter As easy as riding […]

 Continue readingMore Tag